Caviar diplomacy: Investigation of the "European Stability Initiative"

 In addition to PACE representatives, observers from the Office for Democratic Institutions and Human Rights of the OSCE (ODIHR) who have extensive experience of such observations, which revealed numerous violations of the procedure, which exclude the possibility of choice, were also present at the 2010 parliamentary elections.
 During the meetings of European observers, attended by PACE representatives in the person of Paul Ville and Pole Tadeusz Iwinski, the head of ODIHR observers, Audrey Glover from Great Britain, noted numerous violations that were not contested by PACE representatives.
 Nevertheless, the preliminary result of PACE monitoring, presented by Paul Ville, noted the compliance of preparations for elections with international standards, as well as transparent and effective work of the organizers.
 During the election, ODIHR observers recorded multiple violations and unprecedented ballot stuffing.
 By the closing of polling stations, the elections were assessed by the ODIHR as probably the most fraudulent they monitored.
-However, speaking on Azerbaijani television, Paul Ville stated that the elections were democratic and that he did not know about any violations.
+However, speaking on Azerbaijani television, Paul Wille stated that the elections were democratic and that he did not know about any violations.
 The ODIHR, in turn, subjected the elections to sharp criticism.

 When asked if bribes were given to observers, Glover replied that she had not personally received one.
 After returning from Baku, a representative of the PACE group Wolfgang Grosruck from Germany accused Audrey Glover of being "unreliable", unprofessional, and also of not speaking out in defence of the PACE representatives when questions about bribes were asked.
 The ODIHR report published in January 2011 contained extremely critical assessments of the 2010 elections.

 Investigations of the ESI have received resonance in Russian and international media: EU Observer, Politiken, DR, Radio Sarajevo, BBC, Der Tagesspiegel, Africa Intelligence, Neue Zürcher Zeitung, The Guardian and others.